htcondor/htcondor/docs/version-history/development-release-series-91.rst

   server.
 The proxy is still delegated for use by the job.
   :jira:`1194`

+- The default value for ``SCHEDD_ASSUME_NEGOTIATOR_GONE`` has been changed from 20 minutes to a practically infinite value.
+This is to prevent surprises when the schedd starts running vanilla universe jobs even when the admin has intentionally stopped the negotiator.
+  :jira:`1185`

 - DAGMan ``VARS`` lines are now able to specify ``PREPEND`` or ``APPEND`` to allow passed variables to be set at the beginning or end of a DAG job's submit description.
 Any ``VARS`` without these options will have behavior